-Indoor Air Quality (IAQ) is a Primary Concern
+Indoor Air Quality (IAQ) is of Primary Concern

 In commercial office buildings, Indoor Air Quality (IAQ) is a primary concern.
 IAQ refers to the indoor air breathed in by a building’s occupants.
 The pollution levels in this indoor air can be up to five times higher than outdoor levels, and poor IAQ ranks as one of the top five environmental risks to public health.